the1lab/1lab/src/Cat/Diagram/Pullback/Properties.lagda.md

 To appeal to the universal property of the outer pullback, we must somehow extend our red cone over $b \to e \ot d$ to one over $c \to f
 \ot e$.
 Can we do this?
 Yes!
-By assumption,the square on the right commutes, which lets us apply commutativity of the red diagram (the assumption $p$ in the code).
+By assumption, the square on the right commutes, which lets us apply commutativity of the red diagram (the assumption $p$ in the code).
 Check out the calculation below: